This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon fresh rosemary chopped

 - ½ teaspoon cumin

 - Rinse and pat the beef dry.
 Mix together the flour, salt and pepper in a medium bowl; toss the beef chunks in the flour mixture to coat.

 - Heat a medium Dutch oven or large stock pot over medium heat until hot.
 Add the olive oil, just enough to coat the bottom of the pot, brown the beef on all sides; working it batches.
 Set aside loosely covered to keep warm.

-- Add the meat and any juices that it released, beans, tomatoes, and spices to the pot and stir to combine.
+- Add the meat, beans, tomatoes, and spices to the pot and stir to combine.